 3. Look to the mercy that is mixed with the rod.
-It is a wonder that this great Sovereign, who is fo provoked by us, should allow us any mercy at all, and yet we receive innumerable benefits from him.
-Whatever be our afflictions, furely they are far lefs than our iniquities deserve.
-Hath he cast your child into the grave? he might justly have thrown your foul into hell.
+It is a wonder that this great fovereign, who is fo provoked by us, should allow us any mercy at all; and yet we receive innumerable benefits from him.
+Whatever be our afflictions, furely they are far lefs than our iniquities deferve.
+Hath he call your child into the grave?
+He might justly have thrown your foul into hell.
 It is of the Lord's mercies you are not confumed.
-Why should a living man complain? a man out of a grave, and out of hell too, hath furely no reason.
-4. If you compare your affliction with the trials of others of God's people, yea, and thefe faints who 250 have been most eminent, you have no reason to grudge at your lofs.
-You have one child dead, but Aaron (who is called the faint of the Lord, Pfal. cvi.
-16.) had two at a stroke; nay, Job, whom God commends above all the faints in his day, had all his children flain by one blow, and both these eminent faints had thefe loffes by an immediate and extraordinary stroke from God.
-Some godly parents have feen their children live to prove scandals to religion, and a grief of mind to themselves, and would have thought it a mercy if God had taken them away when young.
+Why should a living man complain?
+A man out of a grave, and out of hell too, bath

+If you compare your affliction with the trials of others of God's people, yea, and these faints who have been most eminent, you have no reason to grudge at your lois.
+You have one child dead, but Aaron (who is called the saint of the Lord, Pfalm cvi.
+16.) had two at one stroke; may, Job, whom God commends above all the saints in his day, had all his children sain by one blow; and both these eminent saints had these losses by an immediate and extraordinary stroke from God.
+Some godly parents have feen their children live to prove feandais to religion, and a grief of mind to themfelves, and would have thought it a mercy if God had taken them away when young.
 Say not then, that there is no forrow like your forrow; for the cup which many others have drunk, hath had more bitter ingredients in it than yours.